Day 1: Masai Mara

 Day 2: Masai Mara

-Wake up at 5.30am for a cup of coffee, followed by an early morning Kenya Safari game drive, then back to camp for a full breakfast.
-After breakfast another game drive with a visit to the Mara River to observe hippos, crocodiles and wildlife migration sites.
+Early morning cup of hot coffee, followed by an early morning game drive, then back to camp for a full breakfast.
+After breakfast another game drive with a visit to the Mara River to observe hippos, crocodiles and wildlife migration sites during migration time from July to September.
 (There is another possibility for a game drive with a packed lunch until the evening).
-Dinner and overnight at Olumara Safari Camp.
+Dinner and overnight at Olumara Camp or other alternative accomodation.

 Day 3: Masai Mara